ES-1085/project-ds-2-georgia/data/README.md

 - `dead`: how many dead individuals were observed in the breeding pool

 ## sals
+This dataset has 10 variables and 1006 observations.
+Each observation represents a salamander on a given night.
 - `date`: date of the observation
 - `pool`: number of the breeding pool (0-15) that the salamander was found in
 - `pit`: the unique numeric PIT tag implanted in the salamander